jeffrmorton/earthsync/README.md

 # EarthSync Project

 ## Overview
 EarthSync is a web application that visualizes Schumann Resonance data in 3D using real-time spectrogram data.
-It includes a client interface, a server for handling API and WebSocket connections, a detector to generate synthetic data, and a test suite to validate functionality.
+It includes a client interface, a server for handling API and WebSocket connections, a detector to generate synthetic data, and monitoring with Prometheus and Grafana.

 ## Features
 - Real-time 3D visualization of Schumann Resonance with labeled axes (Frequency, Time, Amplitude).